solliancenet/azure-databricks-dev-guide/notebooks/notebooks-overview.md

 #### %sh

 You can use `%sh` to execute shell code in your notebook.
-This magic command includes the `-e` option in order to fail this cell (and subsequently a job or a run all command) if the shell command does not success.
+This magic command includes the `-e` option in order to fail this cell (and subsequently a job or a run all command) if the shell command does not succeed.
 By default, `%sh` alone will not fail a job even if the `%sh` command does not completely succeed.
 Only `%sh -e` will fail if the shell command has a non-zero exit status.

 #### %fs